-Mathematics 136, section 2 - Calculus 2 Information on Final Examination December 5, 2016
+Mathematics 134 - Calculus 2 with Fundamentals Information on Final Examination May 3, 2018

-General Information
+$General\ Information$

-- The final examination for this class will be given during the scheduled period 11:30am to 2:00pm on Tuesday, December 13. - Like the midterms, this one will be given in our regular classroom, Swords 321. - The final will be similar in format to the midterm exams but perhaps two times as long.
+- The final examination for this class will be given during the scheduled period 8:00am to 10:30am on Thursday, May 10. - Like the midterms, this one will be given in our regular classroom, Swords 302. - The final will be similar in format to the midterm exams but perhaps two times as long.
 I expect that if you are well prepared and you work steadily, then you should be able to finish the exam in about 1.75 hours.
-However, you will have the full 2.5 hour period to work on the exam if you need that much time. - As on the midterms, you may use a calculator, but no graphing features. - No cell-phones, computers, or other electronic devices beyond a basic calculator may be used during the exam.
-Please do not bring them with you; they will be subject to confiscation for the period of the exam if you use them. - I'm happy to try to find a time for a pre-final review session.
-We can discuss this in class on Wednesday, December 7 or Friday, December 9. - I will also be available during regular office hours during the week of December 5 and the following time on Monday, December 12 for help as you prepare: - Monday, December 12, 8:00am 12:00noon - Tuesday, December 13, 8:00am 11:00am
+However, you will have the full 2.5 hour period to work on the exam if you need that much time. - As on the midterms, you may use a calculator.
+Tables for the trigonometric reduction formulas, normal curve areas, and time value of money formulas will be provided. - No cell-phones, computers, or other electronic devices beyond a basic calculator may be used during the exam.
+Please do not bring them with you; they will be subject to confiscation for the period of the exam if you use them. - Tori will run a final exam review session on Wednesday, May 9, 8 to 10pm. - I will also be available for office hours the last day of classes and during the reading period as follows: - Monday, May 7: 10am to 12 noon and 2pm to 3pm (but not after that because of Honors presentations in the department) - Tuesday, May 8: 8am to 10am (sorry, but that is the only time I can be available due to multiple other things going on that day in the department and otherwise) - Wednesday, May 9: 10am to 12 noon as usual (I won't be available in the afternoon due to a long meeting with Public Affairs about redesigning our department web site.)